-If you have been arrested, charged or are facing criminal investigation for the crime of harassment, you should call The Hampton Law Firm now to determine what your legal rights and options are under Texas law.
-Due to the increased use of smart phones and other electronic devices, harassment charges have become a common criminal charge in Tarrant County, Texas.
-Under Texas Penal Code, Section 42.07, the Tarrant County District Attorney’s Office must prove the following elements of harassment beyond a reasonable doubt:
+If you have been arrested, charged or are facing criminal investigation for the crime of harassment in Fort Worth or a surrounding city in Tarrant County, Texas, you should call The Hampton Criminal Defense Attorneys, PLLC now to determine what your legal rights and options are under Texas law.

 A person commits an offense of harassment if, with intent to harass, annoy, alarm, abuse, torment, or embarrass another, he:

 - Initiates communication by telephone, in writing, or by electronic communication and in the course of the communication makes a comment, request, suggestion, or proposal that is obscene;

 - Threatens, by telephone, in writing, or by electronic communication, in a manner reasonably likely to alarm the person receiving the threat, to inflict bodily injury on the person or to commit a felony against the person, a member of his family or household, or his property;

 - Conveys, in a manner reasonably likely to alarm the person receiving the report, a false report, which is known by the conveyor to be false, that another person has suffered death or serious bodily injury;

 - Causes the telephone of another to ring repeatedly or makes repeated telephone communications anonymously or in a manner reasonably likely to harass, annoy, alarm, abuse, torment, embarrass, or offend another;

 - Makes a telephone call and intentionally fails to hang up or disengage the connection;

 - Knowingly permits a telephone under the person’s control to be used by another to commit an offense under this section; or